dkhanh211/PrometheusModded/README.md

 ```batch
 lua ./cli.lua --preset Medium ./your_file.lua
 ```
-Btw You can create your own preset
+Btw You can create your own preset.
 For more advanced use cases see the [Documentation](https://levno-710.gitbook.io/prometheus/).
 ## Tests
 To perform the Prometheus Tests, just run